With Series A funding from Benchmark, Prefer takes the wraps off its new marketplace

 This neural network could make animations in games a little less awkward

-Between Thumbtack, Yelp Angie’s List, and Amazon, it wouldn’t appear that the world needs a new platform that matches customers with service professionals.
+Between Thumbtack, Yelp, Angie’s List, and Amazon, it wouldn’t appear that the world needs a new platform that matches customers with service professionals.
 That’s not the way that Julio Vasconcellos sees it, clearly.
 Vasconcellos has spent the last year-plus working on a services platform called Prefer that relies exclusively on trusted referrals, replacing the wisdom of crowds with the wisdom of one’s friends when it comes to hiring a babysitter or accountant or housekeeper.
 In fact, if Prefer has its way, it will eventually become users’ go-to source for every service professional with whom people tend to have a close, ongoing relationship.

 It’s an intimidatingly tall order, but Vasconcellos would seem to have the right experience.
 After graduating from Stanford with a business degree, the native Brazilian headed home to help grow Facebook’s reach in Brazil as a country manager.
 Eight months later, he was at work on his own startup, Peixe Urbano, Brazil’s first online daily deals company.
 In 2014, the company sold to China’s Baidu for undisclosed terms.
 Vasconcellos — who remains on its board — then joined early Peixe investor Benchmark as an entrepreneur-in-residence, where he was soon creating Prefer with venture partner Scott Belsky.
 (Belsky is Prefer’s executive chairman.)